 Beechmont - Drakesboro is a very small town located in the state of Kentucky.
 With a population of 3,662 people and just one neighborhood, Beechmont - Drakesboro is the 115th largest community in Kentucky.

-Beechmont - Drakesboro is a blue-collar town, with 55.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Beechmont - Drakesboro is a town of production and manufacturing workers, transportation and shipping workers, and professionals.
-There are especially a lot of people living in Beechmont - Drakesboro who work in healthcare (11.28%), sales jobs (7.05%), and office and administrative support (6.58%).
+Because occupations involving physical labor dominate the local economy, Beechmont - Drakesboro is generally considered to be a blue-collar town.
+51.39% of the Beechmont - Drakesboro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Beechmont - Drakesboro is a town of professionals, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Beechmont - Drakesboro who work in healthcare (13.85%), sales jobs (6.78%), and office and administrative support (6.04%).

 Also of interest is that Beechmont - Drakesboro has more people living here who work in computers and math than 95% of the places in the US.